top of page

 No1 Lounge, Heathrow Terminal 2

 This one feels like a proper treat.
-Stylish, spacious, with hot food that doesn’t make you feel stodgy and bloated, it's fresh and delicious yet light!
+Stylish, spacious, with hot food thats fresh and delicious yet light.They even have their own signature cocktail!
+No 1 Lounge Heathrow Terminal 2: Is This the Swankiest Spot Before Take-Off?

 Priority Pass Review 2025: One Year of Lounge Access – Was It Worth It?